 - A pet, friend, or family member dies.

-- Your child suffers from behavioral problems, such as attention-deficit hyperactivity disorder (ADHD).
+- Your child has behavior problems.
+This includes attention-deficit hyperactivity disorder (ADHD).

 Questions to ask your doctor